United States trademark law: Application process

 Trademarks may be registered online.
-The USPTO charges a $275 fee for online trademark applications.
+The USPTO charges a $350 fee for online trademark applications meets the requirements.
+Additionally if the application does not include the required information from 37 CFR 2.22, the applicant must pay an additional $100 fee per class.
 The process takes about 6 months from initial application to final registration.
 It is a general practice to hire a trademark lawyer to file the application on behalf of the future owner.

 Once the application is filed, it sits in a queue for a few months.
 Eventually, a USPTO Trademark Examiner will examine the application according to the rules of the Trademark Manual of Examining Procedure.
 If the Trademark Examiner identifies problems with the applications, the applicant will be sent a "preliminary rejection."
 The applicant will then have 6 months to file a reply with arguments in favor of their trademark application.
 If the Trademark Examiner is persuaded by the reply arguments, the application will be granted registration.
 If not, a "final rejection" will be issued.

 When an application is allowed, it moves on to "publication" in the Trademark Official Gazette.
 Once published, there is a 30-day opportunity for other companies to appeal the registration.
 If no appeal is filed, the registration is finally issued.

 If the registration receives a final rejection from the Trademark Examiner, the applicant may appeal the rejection to the Trademark Trial and Appeal Board.
 Likewise, if the application is opposed by a third party, the appeal will be reviewed by the Trademark Trial and Appeal Board.